MicrosoftDocs/sql-docs/docs/t-sql/statements/alter-database-transact-sql.md

 For more information about the Windows and SQL collation names, see [COLLATE](~/t-sql/statements/collations.md).

 **\<delayed_durability_option> ::=**
 **Applies to**: [!INCLUDE[ssSQL14](../../includes/sssql14-md.md)] through [!INCLUDE[ssCurrent](../../includes/sscurrent-md.md)].

 For more information see [ALTER DATABASE SET Options](../../t-sql/statements/alter-database-transact-sql-set-options.md) and [Control Transaction Durability](../../relational-databases/logs/control-transaction-durability.md).

 **\<file_and_filegroup_options>::=**
 For more information, see [ALTER DATABASE File and Filegroup Options](../../t-sql/statements/alter-database-transact-sql-file-and-filegroup-options.md).

 ## Remarks
 To remove a database, use [DROP DATABASE](../../t-sql/statements/drop-database-transact-sql.md).

 To decrease the size of a database, use [DBCC SHRINKDATABASE](../../t-sql/database-console-commands/dbcc-shrinkdatabase-transact-sql.md).

 The ALTER DATABASE statement must run in autocommit mode (the default transaction management mode) and is not allowed in an explicit or implicit transaction.

 The state of a database file (for example, online or offline), is maintained independently from the state of the database.
 For more information, see [File States](../../relational-databases/databases/file-states.md).
 The state of the files within a filegroup determines the availability of the whole filegroup.
 For a filegroup to be available, all files within the filegroup must be online.
 If a filegroup is offline, any try to access the filegroup by an SQL statement will fail with an error.
 When you build query plans for SELECT statements, the query optimizer avoids nonclustered indexes and indexed views that reside in offline filegroups.
 This enables these statements to succeed.
 However, if the offline filegroup contains the heap or clustered index of the target table, the SELECT statements fail.
-Additionally, any INSERT, UPDATE, or DELETE statement that modifies a table with any index in an offline filegroup will fail.
+Additionally, any `INSERT`, `UPDATE`, or `DELETE` statement that modifies a table with any index in an offline filegroup will fail.

-When a database is in the RESTORING state, most ALTER DATABASE statements will fail.
+When a database is in the RESTORING state, most `ALTER DATABASE` statements will fail.
 The exception is setting database mirroring options.
 A database may be in the RESTORING state during an active restore operation or when a restore operation of a database or log file fails because of a corrupted backup file.

 The plan cache for the instance of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] is cleared by setting one of the following options.